Home Site Map Postwar Lionel Soviet Trains Train Shows Contact Us

 Has Magnetraction, an operating horn and operating couplers plus passenger silhouettes in the windows and three interior lights providing nice, realistic illumination.

-Has a scuff on the top of one of the vestibules plus the usual discoloration (stains) in parts of the roof ribbing and side fluting.
+Has the usual discoloration (stains) in parts of the roof ribbing and side fluting.
 (Note that the stains are light and the photos do not show them very well.)
-The cab is clean overall with even silver and crisp lettering!
+In addition, the bottom parts of the "400" in the center on one side are rubbed off.
+The cab is very clean overall with even silver and strong lettering overall!

 Photo of one end.